Are You Living With Jaw Dysfunction and Pain?

 If you choose to avoid pain relievers and use a more natural approach, physical therapy is possibly one of the most effective treatments for TMJ disorder.

-At your first appointment with Hampstead, Sneads Ferry, or Topsail Physical Therapy, a thorough examination of your neck, shoulders, and thoracic spine will be performed to determine whether those structures are causing your symptoms.
+At your first appointment with Hampstead Topsail Physical Therapy or Sneads Ferry Physical Therapy, a thorough examination of your neck, shoulders, and thoracic spine will be performed to determine whether those structures are causing your symptoms.

 Then, depending on the complexity of your symptoms and your unique needs, one of our dedicated physical therapists will build a care plan for you.